-Youth and their mentor/volunteer leader/instructor should use this chart as a guide when deciding appropriate skills to incorporate in a sewing wearable or non-wearable article, garment or outfit for exhibit.
+Youth and their mentor/volunteer leader/instructor should use this chart as a guide when deciding skills to incorporate in a sewing wearable garment or outfit for exhibit.
 While this list is a guide, it is not meant to be an all-inclusive list and youth should demonstrate skills they are most comfortable mastering.
-For example, some youth in a 4th grader might feel comfortable attempting 6th grade level skills, but it is unlikely a 4th grade level exhibitor will be able to successfully master the 10th grade level skills.
-Exhibited items must demonstrate the minimum skill techniques from their given grade level but may also include higher/lower level techniques that have been mastered.
-Any higher/lower level techniques will not be counted as part of the minimum skills, but nevertheless will be evaluated for quality.
+Exhibited items must demonstrate the minimum skill techniques expected for their given grade level as outlined in the exhibit requirements.
 Youth are encouraged to utilize a number of resources such as web sites, print material, social media, and television shows when learning sewing skills and techniques.
 Skills learned from these types of resources may be demonstrated provided they are age/grade appropriate.
+It is always recommended to follow pattern instructions and demonstrate those mastered skills.
+Before purchasing a pattern, it is important it be age and grade appropriate for the 4-H member.
+Fabric type should also be appropriate for the 4-H member's age and grade.